macitpros/ss-dropbox/README.md

 2. Get the Dropbox token: https://dropbox.github.io/dropbox-api-v2-explorer/#auth_token/revoke
 3. Modify the script with your token.
 4. Save the script as an Application.
-5. Install the new Application in the Applications folder.
+5. Install the new Application in the `/Applications` folder.
+Ensuring it is saved with `root` as the owner will prevent gatekeeper warnings.
 6. Create some easy way for your customer to get at it (Watchman Contact menu, Dock, alias, etc…)

 **Adding to the Watchman Monitoring Contact Menu**